ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Since 2.1.0
 Changed code to match moodle style guidelines.
-Changed storage of raw XML to serialize format instead of print_r
+Changed storage of raw XML to serialize format instead of print_r Fixed possible fetal error with add and drop.
+Fixed bug that cause skipping of cross lists.

 Since 2.0.5